Call to all stakeholders to register remote hubs for IGF 2023

 - Hub Coordinator

 - Technical coordinator contact email

 Please note that the local hub and technical coordinators have to be present at the hub site.
-Stakeholders are welcome to register their hubs until 20 July 2023.
+Stakeholders are welcome to register their hubs until the meeting's start.
 Subject to availability of funds, and considering the level of organization and participation scope of the hub, hubs from developing countries that register until 1 April 2023 may receive small support grants.

 The list of registered remote hubs is available.